Ugh-GitHub/ts-fundamentals-v3/notes.md

 }
 `

 When aliasing a type, the `=` operator is used, `TitleCase` is used, and an alias with a given name can only be declared once in a given scope.
 Aliases can hold any type.
-Aliases can also take advantage of intersections (`&`) to allow existing types to be repurposed in different ways.
+(Inheritance) Aliases can also take advantage of intersections (`&`) to allow existing types to be repurposed in different ways.
 While types do not have a true `extends` keyword that defines them, this pattern has a very similar effect.

 `
 type SpecialDate = Date & { getReason(): string }